Too much sun exposure can cause premature aging of your skin. This premature wrinkling

 and skin damage from sun exposure is called photoaging.
 Photoaging is not like natural

 aging.
 It causes:

-No one can avoid the natural process of aging, as the skin thins and lines and wrinkles
+No one can stop the natural process of aging, as the skin thins and lines and wrinkles

 appear.
 Moles, scars, and birthmarks also tend to change as we age.
 In addition, sun

 damage over the course of a lifetime worsens the aging skin.
-There are many anti-aging
+Sometimes advanced signs

 Botulinum toxin type A. Injecting botulinum toxin into certain muscles blocks signals from the nerves to the